ONElua/AutoPlugin2/README.md

 Download the **font.pgf** file(here https://github.com/ONElua/Autoplugin2/blob/master/font/font.pgf ) and insert it in the path **ux0:data/Autoplugin2/font** (Remember if the font folder does not exist you have to create it)
 This fixes missing non-standard characters, not found at english charset.
 Those will show as "_" instead of the unusual letter.

+### Changelog 1.20 ###
+- Added option in Extras section: Install Vitashell
+- Some plugins corrections thanks to Yoti

 ### Changelog 1.19 ###
 - [Fix] Only some inner corrections
 - Support for http.download (without ITLs enso)